You are here

 - South Carolina

 Travel – Non-essential travel outside of the DC area is discouraged.
 Do not travel if sick, with someone who is sick or if you have been around someone with COVID-19 in the past 14 days.
 Continue social distancing and wear masks in public, especially indoors.
+If you are on essential travel, as defined by the Mayor’s March 30 order, you are required to self-monitor for symptoms and limit activities to the extent possible.
 Read more.

 Restaurants – Service is open for outdoor dining, and indoor dining at 50-percent capacity.
 Bar areas are only open for seating without a bartender present.
 Tables are limited to 6 people max.
 Read more.